Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     validator-api-cors-origins: ["http://medomain.com","https://meotherdomain.com"]
     ```

-A list of domain URLs for CORS validation.
-You must enclose the URLs in double quotes and separate
+A comma-separated list of domain URLs for CORS validation.
-them with commas.

 Listed domains can access the node using validator API calls.
 If your client interacts with Teku
 using a browser app (such as a block explorer), add the client domain to the list.